partigabor/aromatica-old/content/items/star_anise.md

 bibFile = "static/files/bibliography.json"
 +++

->The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verumSee also anise.
+>The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum.
+See also anise.

 <center>